1998code/SF-Pro-Display-CSS/README.md

 # SF-Pro-Display-CSS
-CSS of using Apple SF Pro Display
+Sample CSS of using Apple SF Pro Display.
+Personal use only.

 ## Copyright
 © 2022 Apple Inc.